-The article is divided into six Sections.
+The article is divided into six sections.
 We begin with a literature review and focus on two main issues: the relationship between gambling and morality policy, and the role of COSs and frames in morality policies.
-Section 2 explains our methodology and empirical material, together with the characteristics of gambling and morality policies in Italy, our terrain of investigation.
-In Sections 3, 4, and 5 we discuss the findings, referring to the COSs related to gambling in Italy and presenting six categories for the framing of gambling in Italy: the morality frame, health and social frame, security and public order frame, economic and fiscal frame, institutional frame, and the citizens' frame.
-The Conclusion returns to the research question and proposes an agenda for future research into gambling as a morality policy.
+"Case selection and methods" section explains our methodology and empirical material, together with the characteristics of gambling and morality policies in Italy, our terrain of investigation.
+In "Gambling COSs in Italy", "Effects of COSs on framing" and "Framing gambling in Italy" sections, we discuss the findings, referring to the COSs related to gambling in Italy and presenting six categories for the framing of gambling in Italy: the morality frame, health and social frame, security and public order frame, economic and fiscal frame, institutional frame and the citizens' frame.
+The conclusion returns to the research question and proposes an agenda for future research into gambling as a morality policy.

-1. Literature review
+Literature review

-1.1.
 Gambling and morality policy

-Global gross gambling revenues - the amount gambled minus the winnings returned to players - has increased significantly in recent years (Sulkunen et al. 2018b: 24-25).
+Global gross gambling revenues - the amount gambled minus the winnings returned to players - have increased significantly in recent years (Sulkunen et al. 2018b: 24-25).
 Although causal relationships have rarely been established, the main reason for this growth appears to be the increase in gambling opportunities (Sulkunen et al. 2018b) produced mainly as a result of a further liberalisation of gambling policies (Adam and Raschzok 2014).
-National policies, and regulations in consequence, are in general moving from restrictive to a more liberal approach (ibidem), with the Norwegian case (Jensen 2016) providing an example of an exception to this trend.
-Scholars have focused on three major aspects of the phenomenon: addiction (Blaszczynski and Nower 2002; Langham et al. 2016), policy change (Calcagno et al. 2009; Adam and Raschzok 2014; Jensen 2016, Sulkunen et al. 2018a), and morality (Ferraiolo 2013, Euchner et al. 2013).
-The latter aspect is crucial to an understanding of the diffusion of more liberal policies, along with the presence of certain other conditions (Adam and Raschzok 2014) including the presence of liberal gambling regimes in neighbouring jurisdictions, membership to the European Union, and policy coherence.
+National policies, and regulations in consequence, are in general moving from restrictive to a more liberal approach (Adam and Raschzok 2014), with the Norwegian case (Jensen 2017) providing an example of an exception to this trend.
+Scholars have focused on three major aspects of the phenomenon: addiction (Blaszczynski and Nower 2002; Langham et al. 2016), policy change (Calcagno et al. 2010; Adam and Raschzok 2014; Jensen 2017; Sulkunen et al. 2018a) and morality (Ferraiolo 2013; Euchner et al. 2013).
+The latter aspect is crucial to an understanding of the diffusion of more liberal policies, along with the presence of certain other conditions (Adam and Raschzok 2014) including the presence of liberal gambling regimes in neighbouring jurisdictions, membership to the European Union and policy coherence.
 While these latter aspects are closely related to the policy processes, morality is also a societal issue.

-Knill (2013) and Heichel, Knill, and Schmitt (2013) have aided the identification of three conceptions of morality policies which emphasise either politics, framing or policy substance.
+Knill (2013) and Heichel et al. (2013) have aided the identification of three conceptions of morality policies which emphasise either politics, framing or policy substance.
 Early studies on morality policies focused on the politics of morality rather than the policies per se (see Mooney 1999).
-This led to the identification of a new policy type (Mooney 1999) derived by morality politics (Haider-Markel and Meier 1996), where policies are self-evident and unquestioned (Black 1974; Mooney 2001; von Herrmann 2002; Ferraiolo 2013).
-There is a focus on conflicts driven by religions (Engeli, Green-Pedersen and Larsen.
-2012b: 191).
+This led to the identification of a new policy type (Mooney 1999) derived by morality politics (Haider-Markel and Meier 1996), where policies are self-evident and unquestioned (Black 1974; Mooney 2001; Mooney and Schuldt 2008; von Herrmann 2002; Ferraiolo 2013).
+There is a focus on conflicts driven by religions (Engeli et al. 2012b: 191).
 The authors hypothesise the existence of two religious worlds based on religious and secular party systems to explain morality policy processes.